Menu

 Evan Ringquist Best Paper Award

 The Best Paper Award is given for the best paper published in a relevant journal in the last two years.
 Relevant journals include political science, public administration, public policy, interdisciplinary environmental science, and science and technology studies journals.
-Nomination process: Send nominations to committee chair.
-Deadline for nominations: March 1, 2023
+Nomination process: Send nominations to the committee.
+Deadline for nominations: March 1, 2026

 Award Committee